bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 This machine is split up into segments of various sizes.
 Each segment is 1/16th as large as the next.
 These are:

-- **The Node** This is just a small RISC-V microcontroller.
-Specifically, I am using the CH32V203G6U6, a QFN28 part with around 20 GPIOs.
-In the machine, 12 of these pins will be used for hypercube connections, with other pins reserved for UART connections to a local microcontroller, the `/BOOT` pin, and `NRST` pin.
+- **The Node** This is just a small RISC-V microcontroller, controlled by _another_ microcontroller.
 - **The Slice** This is 16 individual nodes, connected as a 4-dimension hypercube.
 In the Slice, a seventeenth microcontroller the initialization and control of each individual node.
 This means providing the means to program and read out memory from each node individually.
-I'm doing this through the UART bootloader for the CH32V203.
-Controlling the `/BOOT` and `NRST` pins of each node allows me to restart each node either collectively or individually
 - **The Plane**  16 Slices.
-The Plane is 256 CH32V203 microcontrollers are connected as an 8-dimension hypercube.
-With 16 CH32V203 microcontrollers per Slice plus one additional microcontroller, this means each plane consists of 272 microcontrollers, _plus an additional control layer_ for summing UARTs and routing messages to each Slice.
-In total there are 273 microcontrollers in each Plane.
+The Plane is 256 microcontrollers are connected as an 8-dimension hypercube.
+There are sixteen 'slice controller' microcontrollers, plus one additional 'plane controller'.
+This means each plane consists of 273 individual chips.
 - **The Machine** Sixteen Planes make a Machine.
-The architecture follows the growth we've seen up to now, with 4096 CH32V203 microcontrollers connected as a 12-dimensional hypercube.
-There are 4368 microcontrollers in The Machine, all controlled with a rather large SoC.
+The architecture follows the growth we've seen up to now, with 4096 'node' microcontrollers connected as a 12-dimensional hypercube.
+There are 4368 chips in The Machine, all controlled with a rather large SoC.

 Like the original Connection Machine, there are two 'modes' of connection between the nodes in the array.
 The first is the hypercube connection, where each node connects to other nodes.
 The second is a tree.
-Each node in the machine is connected to a 'Slice' microcontroller via UART.
-This Slice microcontroller handles reset, boot, programming, and loading data into each node.
-Above the Slice is the Plane, a master controller for each group of 256 nodes.
+Each node in the machine is connected to the 'Slice controller' via UART.
+This Slice controller handles reset, boot, programming, and loading data into each node.
+Above the Slice is the Plane and a single 'plane controller' for each group of 256 nodes.
 And above that is the master controller.

 This "hypercube and tree" is seen in other massively parallel machines of the 1980s.
 The [Cosmic Cube](https://en.wikipedia.org/wiki/Caltech_Cosmic_Cube) at Caltech split the connections with individual links between nodes and a tree structure to a 'master' unit.
 The [Intel iPSC](https://en.wikipedia.org/wiki/Intel_iPSC) used a similar layout, but routing subsets of the hypercube through MUXes and Ethernet, with a separate connection to a 'cube manager'.
 Likewise, the Connection Machine could only function when connected to a VAX that handled the program loading and getting data out of the hypercube.

+### Which Microcontroller To Use

+The original inspiration for this build is bitluni's [CH32V003-based Cheap RISC-V Supercluster for $2](https://www.youtube.com/watch?v=lh93FayWHqw), and it would make sense to focus on something in the CH32V family.
+They're cheap, they're available on [LCSC](https://www.lcsc.com/), and they're reasonably well supported.
+The CH32V003 is _weird_ though; it only has one UART interface, and the 'hypercube and tree' architecture really needs two UARTs.
+Programming the '003 chip is just slightly more difficult than I would want.

+An alternative to the CH32V003 is the CH32V<b>203</b>.
+This is a faster, more capable chip based on a RISC-V4B core, that has one-cycle hardware multiply.
+It's easier to program with another microcontroller, and the CH32V003 is thirteen cents in quantity, the CH32V203 is thirty-seven cents in quantity.
+If I'm going this far, I'll spend the extra thousand dollars to get a machine that's a hundred times better.

+However, the CH32V203 is not ideal.
+A key consideration to chip selection is that the second (hypercube) UART must be capable of being assigned to any pin.
+The CH32V203 does not have this capability; the `USART1_TX` can only be mapped to pins `PA9` or `PB6`.
+The reason we need UART pins fully remapable are covered below, but it is a requirement for the full machine.

+There are several microcontrollers that do have fully remappable peripherals, where a UART can be attached to any pin.
+The [NXP LPC800 series](https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/general-purpose-mcus/lpc800-arm-cortex-m0-plus-/lpc800-32-bit-arm-cortex-m0-plus-based-low-cost-mcu:LPC80X) has fully remappable pins, but it's a marginally expensive part and limited to a CPU frequency of 15MHz.
+The LPC80 is also an Arm Cortex-M0+ microcontroller, not a RISC-V part.
+This is a critical difference for the Twitter and Hacker News crowd.
+I gotta get eyeballs on this, after all.
+The [Cypress / Infineon PSOC](https://www.infineon.com/products/microcontroller/32-bit-psoc-arm-cortex) has remappable peripherals, but these parts are even more expensive than the LPC800.
+The [Microchip PIC32MM](https://www.microchip.com/en-us/products/microcontrollers/32-bit-mcus/pic32m/pic32mm) has a crossbar called a 'peripheral pin select'.
+The [Raspberry Pi Pico RP2350](https://www.raspberrypi.com/products/rp2350/) has PIOs, or small state machines that can assign any function to any pin.
+The RP2350 also has (optional) RISC-V cores, perfect for the people who will not read this page, don't understand what I'm doing, but appreciate tech YouTubers telling them what to think.
+The Pico an expensive part, though.

+There is a better option: The [AG32 SoC family](https://www.agm-micro.com/products.aspx?lang=&id=3118&p=37) from AGM Micro.
+This family combines a RISC-V microcontroller core with a small (2000 LUT) FPGA fabric.
+The chip is essentially a RISC-V core, with all pins broken out to an FPGA fabric.
+With this, I can remap UARTS dynamically and talk to the hypercube nodes without bogging down the RISC-V core.
+The smallest AG32 is available [for eighty cents in quantity](https://www.lcsc.com/product-detail/C41397171.html) from LCSC in a QFN32 package.
+This is the ideal chip.

+But the AG32 has one significant shortcoming: there is zero documentation in English.
+The plan, then, is to build up as much of the machine as I can using the CH32V203.
+In parallel, I'll work on getting a build system working for the AG32-series microcontrollers.
+Eventually, hopefully, the full machine will use thousands of these _really cool_ RISC-V + FPGA microcontrollers.

 ### 1 Node

 The goal of the 1-node prototype is to program a cheap RISC-V microcontroller with another microcontroller.
 This can be done with a dev/breakout board for any of the cheap RISC-V chips, so I found the WeAct Studio CH32V203C8T6.
-[The inspiration](https://www.youtube.com/watch?v=lh93FayWHqw) for this build used the ten cent CH32V003, but the '203 has significant benefits that make construction simpler and more performant:

-- The CH32V003 is programmed over a _strange_ one-wire serial connection that cannot be repurposed for local control.
-The CH32V203 can be programmed over serial, and this connection can be repurposed to get data into and out of a specific node.
-- The CH32V003 is based on a QingKe RISC-V2A core, without hardware multiply and divide.
-The CH32V203 is based on a RISC-V4B core, that has one-cycle hardware multiply.
-- The CH32V003 is thirteen cents in quantity, the CH32V203 is thirty-seven cents in quantity.
-If I'm going this far, I'll spend the extra thousand dollars to get a machine that's a hundred times better.

 After receiving the CH32V203 dev board, I wired it up to the closest Raspberry Pi Pico-shaped object within reach:

 ![Two dev boards on a desk](/images/ConnM/1NodePrototype.png)